f5devcentral/access-labs/class3/module2/lab01.rst

    |image31|

-   Lab 1.6 - Create the Virtual Server
+Section 1.6 - Create the Virtual Server
 ------------------------------------------------

 In this section you will configure a RADIUS server to enable simulated MFA capabilities.